adityamittal13/moneta.com/README.md

 # moneta.com
 A repository containing information about Moneta, specifically its HTML/CSS stylings.
-Moneta is a nonprofit eeking to empower young individuals by teaching them about financial literacy.
+Moneta is a nonprofit seeking to empower young individuals by teaching them about financial literacy.